 BROADWAY, HOLLYWOOD OR BUST?

-For now, Kensie Van Hook said she has been exploring majors such as political science and sociology to help pursue a higher education and intellectual career.
+For now, Kensie Van Hook said she has been exploring majors on a different spectrum from theater such as political science and sociology.
 However, that doesn’t mean she plans on turning any acting, dancing and singing opportunities down.

 “I would love to have more opportunities for professional film work,” she said.
 “I love storytelling that can impact people’s lives and being a part of a movie or TV show would be a dream come true.”

-Despite not aiming to major in theater, Kensie Van Hook still wants to be on Broadway or in a film at least once in her life for one of her good friends who passed away a year ago.
+Despite not aiming to major in theater, Kensie Van Hook said she still wants to perform on Broadway some day or star in a film at least once in her life for one of her good friends who died a year ago.

-Kensie Van Hook’s favorite actress is Ann-Margret, the original Kim McAfee from the “Bye Bye Birdie” movie.
+Kensie Van Hook said her favorite actress is Ann-Margret, the original Kim McAfee from the 1963 “Bye Bye Birdie” movie.
 The sophomore said she would love to meet her and even act alongside her if given the opportunity.

 Because of her fondness for classic musicals, Kensie Van Hook said she has also heard of “Hello Dolly” and wouldn’t mind getting cast in an adaptation of that production someday.